Purpose

 OceanBase Database supports the

-LOAD DATAstatement for loading the following input files:Server-side (OBServer node) files: These files are stored on the OBServer nodes of OceanBase Database.
+LOAD DATAstatement for loading the following types of input files:Server-side files (on OBServer nodes): These files are stored on the OBServer nodes of OceanBase Database.
 You can use the

-LOAD DATA INFILEorLOAD DATA FROM URLstatement to load data from these files into database tables.Client-side (local) files: These files are stored on the local file system of the client.
+LOAD DATA INFILEorLOAD DATA FROM URLstatement to load data from these server-side files into a database table.Client-side files (local files): These files are stored on the local file system of the client.
 You can use the

-LOAD DATA LOCAL INFILEorLOAD DATA FROM URLstatement to load data from these files into database tables.Note
+LOAD DATA LOCAL INFILEorLOAD DATA FROM URLstatement to load data from these client-side files into a database table.Note

-LOAD DATA LOCAL INFILEstatement, the system automatically adds theIGNOREoption.OSS files: These files are stored on the OSS file system.
+LOAD DATA LOCAL INFILEstatement, the system automatically adds theIGNOREoption.OSS files: These files are stored in the OSS file system.
 You can use the

-LOAD DATA REMOTE_OSS INFILEstatement to load data from these files into database tables.
+LOAD DATA REMOTE_OSS INFILEstatement to load data from these OSS files into a database table.

 The

-LOAD DATAstatement currently supports importing text files in the CSV format.
-The entire import process can be divided into the following steps:File parsing: OceanBase Database reads the data from the specified file based on the input filename and parses the data in parallel or sequentially based on the specified parallelism.
+LOAD DATAstatement can currently import data from CSV-formatted text files.
+The entire import process can be divided into the following steps:File parsing: OceanBase Database reads the data from the specified file and parses it in parallel or sequentially based on the specified parallelism.

 Data distribution: Since OceanBase Database is a distributed database, data in different partitions may be stored on different OBServer nodes.
 The